 founder, programatic and theatrical writer, artistic/creative director, illustrator, costume and product designer

-Lola’s Lab was a pioneer in its use of a highly visual style (seen in the pictures above) and story based immersive experiential learning.
+Lola’s Lab was a pioneer in its use of a highly visual style (seen in the pictures above) and story-based immersive experiential learning.
 The days were driven by a process of conjuring collective imagination among participants akin to LARP (Live Action Role Play.)
-I wrote scripts to activate a linear unfolding of information because I felt that ordering the associative learning would be even stickier than associative learning I had employed in LNRN, a prior educational company I co-founded.
+I wrote scripts to activate a linear unfolding of information because I felt that ordering the associative learning would be even stickier than the associative learning I had employed in LNRN, a prior educational company I co-founded.

-During this time I was experimenting with video production and adapting our program for e-learning and the design of the website for a subscriber based community with podcasts, video modules, achievement levels and participant interface technology strategies.
+During this time I was experimenting with video production and adapting our program for e-learning and the design of the website for a subscriber-based community with podcasts, video modules, achievement levels, and participant interface technology strategies.

-In 2019, despite the request for more, I ended live productions in year 7 to focus on reinvention of the story content for web based platforms and took a long look at how next steps of growth could not continue under my own direction without a larger production company to carry out what I could visualize.
+In 2019, despite the request for more, I ended live productions in year 7 to focus on the reinvention of the story content for web-based platforms and took a long look at how the next steps of growth could not continue under my own direction without a larger production company to carry out what I could visualize.
 We had come to the end of an era in many respects but the dawn of a new one professionally where I knew I was best served to work on innovative storytelling in environments with sizable production budgets for incorporating new ideas and technology.